rangrej-irfan/docs/mkdocs/docs/connectors/databricks-clusters-fgac/access/setup.md

 # Create Databricks cluster
-+Here are the steps to create databricks cluster with Privacera plugin (FGAC):
+Here are the steps to create databricks cluster with Privacera plugin (FGAC):

   1. Log in to **Databricks Web UI**
   2. Click on the **Compute** icon on the sidebar